survivejs/webpack-book/manuscript/extending/01_loaders.md

 leanpub-end-insert
 ```

-Given the definition is verbose, the loader can be aliased:
+Given the definition is verbose, the loader can be aliased as below:

 **webpack.config.js**